top of page

 This course is cross-listed with Gender & Women's studies.

-Here is a recent syllabus & set of course documents.
+Here a recent syllabus & set of course documents.

 Analytic feminist philosophy seeks to understand the social implications of sex and gender, as well as critique the accuracy and usefulness of mainstream philosophy when the values of feminism are overlooked.
 In this class, we critically evaluate what feminism is and what it ought to be, as well as explore the compatibility of different feminist schools of thought.
 We examine feminist arguments about oppression, knowledge and emotion, gendered labor, and more.
 Finally, we examine methods of action and resistance to sexism.